ahcombs/actdata/README.md

 ## Dictionaries

-This package makes available 25 affect control theory dictionaries that have been publicly released.
-These dictionaries span nearly 45 years and have been collected in many locations around the world.

 To see details–including descriptions and citation information–for the dictionaries available, call `dict_info()`.
 Include a dictionary key as an argument to see information for just that dictionary: